DOGS CHASING MY CAR IN THE DESERT

 From 1995 to 1998 I was working on a series of photographs of isolated

-houses in the desert at east-end of the Morongo Valley in Southern California.
+houses in the desert at the east end of the Morongo Valley in Southern California.

 As I meandered through the desert, a dog would occasionally chase my car.